International-Data-Spaces-Association/IDS-Deployment-Scenarios/README.md

 - is built with the intention to resolve a problem, by means of secure and sovereign data sharing
 - is adequately documented to enable others to follow the same path

+The purpose is all that matters.
+(Puzzle examples)

 An envisaged flow for running an experiment with a IDS Deployment Scenario can be considered as depicted on the image below:

 ![IDS Deployment Scenarios Process](images/ids-deployment-scenarios-process.png)